 I soon realized that life within the business sector no longer echoed a 90’s sitcom.
 If anything, it was the antithesis of what I had learned growing up.
 And if I wanted to stay ahead in the game, I needed to understand the new rules.
 I had to gain an entrepreneurial mindset, become a self-starter, and learn how to take the initiative.

 If you want to succeed this year, you might need to shift your focus.
 It’ll take some work, but I’ve made it easier for you.
-Here are seven essential tips that will change how you work and help you become a self-starter.
+Here are ten essential tips that will change how you work and help you become a self-starter.

 1. Run Your Race and Set Your Pace